 Research & Development

-The Research & Development Department reports to the ECTS.
-The Department conducts and facilitates research to enable a better understanding of emerging technologies and trends in the Telecommunications industry, and also provides information/data to support the development of strategies, principles, standards, and guidelines that ensure the continued effectiveness of the Commission as a regulator by carrying out research into emerging technologies and championing telecommunications-based innovations from academia.
+The Research & Development Department facilitates research to better understand emerging technologies and trends in the telecommunications industry, and provide information/data to support the development of principles, standards and guidelines that ensures the continued effectiveness of the Commission.
+The Department also manages the Commissions Library and Telecom Museum.

 DIRECTOR: Mr. Ismail Adedigba